AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/tools/package-manager.md

 |include|Including a directory will include that directory and all the files and folders in that directory (i.e. the entire subtree) but **will not** include other files or folders from under the specified root path.|
 |exclude|Excluding a directory will exclude that directory and all files and folders in that directory (i.e. the entire subtree).|

-Package filters are most often defined when you first [create the package](#creating-a-new-package), but they can be edited at a later time as well after which the package should be rebuilt to update its content based on the new filter definitions.
+Package filters are most often defined when you first [create the package.](#creating-a-new-package) However they can also be edited later, after which the package should be rebuilt to update its content based on the new filter definitions.

 >[!TIP]
 >